AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 #### PGAdmin

-THe PGAdmin tool lets you explore the tabular data in the CatDB and KeyDB databases.
+The PGAdmin tool lets you explore the tabular data in the CatDB and KeyDB databases.
 Visit `http://[IP_ADDRESS]:5050` in your web browser.
 The simulation environment username and password to log in are:

 - Username: **admin@admin.com**
 - Password: **password**

-Navigate to the CatDB and inspect the `patient` table (under `CatDB->Databases->cat_db->Schemas->public->Tables`.
+Navigate to the CatDB and inspect the `patient` table (under `CatDB->Databases->cat_db->Schemas->public->Tables`).
 Right click the `patient` table and choose `View/Edit Data->All Rows`:

 ![PGAdmin patient table view](images/PGAdmin_1.png)